richmahn/en_tn/jer/17/intro.md

 #### Structure and formatting ####

-Some translations prefer to set apart quotations.
-The ULB and many other English translations indent the lines of 17:1-18, which is an extended quotation.
-This quotation is a continuation of chapter 16:19-21 and these should be seen as one section.
+Some translations indent each line of poetry to make it easier to read.
+The ULB does this with the poetry in 17:1-18.
+This poem is a continuation of 16:19-21, and these should be seen as one section.

 #### Special concepts in this chapter ####